pkardas/notes/books/speech-and-language-processing.md

 The most widely used formal system for modeling constituent structure in English is Context-Free Grammar, also called Phrase-Structure Grammars, and the formalism is equivalent to Backus-Naur Form (BNF).
 A context-free grammar consist of a set of rules or productions, each of which expresses the ways that symbols of the language can be grouped and ordered together.

+Treebank - parse tree.

+## Chapter 17: Information Extraction

+Information extraction - turns the unstructured information embedded in texts into structured data - eg. relational database to enable further processing.

+Relation extraction - finding and classifying semantic relations among the text entities.
+These are often binary relations - child of, employment, part-whole.
+Task of NER is extremely useful here.
+Wikipedia also offers large supply of relations.

+RDF - Resource Description Framework - tuple of entry-relation-entry.
+DBPedia was derived from Wikipedia and contains over 2 bilion RDF triples.
+Freebase - part of Wikidata, has relations between people and their nationality or locations.

+There are 5 main classes of algorithms for relation extraction:

+- handwritten patterns - high-precision and can be tailored to specific domains, however low recall and a lot of work
+- supervised machine learning - for all entity pairs determine if are in relation
+- semi-supervised machine learning (bootstrapping and via distant supervision) - bootstrapping proceeds by taking the entities in the seed pair and then finding sentences that contain both entities.
+- unsupervised

+Knowledge graphs - dataset of structured relational knowledge.

+Event extraction - finding events in which these entities participate.

+Event coreference - is needed to figure out which event mentions in a text refer to the same event.

+Temporal expressions are used to determine when the events in a text happened.
+Dates in text need to be normalised.

+Template filling - the task of describing stereotypical or recurring events.